tomnatt/garethgwynn/cv/index.md

 Gareth Gwynn is a comedy writer, script editor, radio presenter and producer.
 He is the writer or co-writer of the sitcoms *Ministry Of Happiness*, *Ankle Tag*, *Tourist Trap*, *Bull* and *The Goodies - The Big Ben Theory*.
 He has written for *The News Quiz*, *The Now Show*, *Have I Got News For You* and *Top Gear* and is a former BBC Radio Comedy department contract writer.
 This is a big list of things he's done, nominally split into categories (but not including the ones where he had to sign an NDA).

-If you'd prefer, you can take a lot of this information in as an [interview with the British Comedy Guide](https://www.comedy.co.uk/pro/features/my-comedy-career-gareth-gwynn/) or from a chat with Alex Lynch on his [Out Of Character podcast](https://podfollow.com/out-of-character/episode/f80715212f88a37f6cbc3b2726d46b762ace96b0/) - both of which cover broadly the same ground, but in a much more palatable way.
+You can take a lot of this information in as an [interview with BCG](https://www.comedy.co.uk/pro/features/my-comedy-career-gareth-gwynn/) or from a chat with Alex Lynch on his [Out Of Character podcast](https://podfollow.com/out-of-character/episode/f80715212f88a37f6cbc3b2726d46b762ace96b0/) - both of which cover broadly the same ground, but in a much more palatable way.

 | | | | | |
 |----| ----| ----| ----| ----|